 — Chris Coyier (@chriscoyier) October 30, 2017

 The audience of CSS-Tricks is front-end web designers and developers of all skill levels.
 We welcome guest posts at any skill level.
-We can help set the expectations for the article early in the article itself.
+We can help set the expectations for the reader early in the article itself.

-Two is that the post is intended to promote something of yours.
+The article is intended to promote something.
 In that case, no money changes hands.
-It is different from a sponsored post in that you aren't just straight up pitching your product or service, you're writing a useful article about the web, it just so happens to be something that the promotion you'll get from this article is valuable to you.
+In this scenario, your pitch must be different from a sponsored post in that you aren't just straight up pitching your product or service and that you're writing a useful article about the web; it just so happens to be something that the promotion you'll get from this article is valuable to you.

 Tobias Günther wrote about a common problem in Git, a problem he's solved pretty well in building his own app Tower.